Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

-Our first result shows that full information disclosure will always be preferred to no information disclosure in social welfare maximization. \begin{proposition} If $H\succ 0$, then full information disclosure never performs worse than no information disclosure for maximizing social welfare objective. \end{proposition} \begin{proof} No information disclosure has the objective value $F\bullet X = 0$ regardless of F. Objective value of full information disclosure is defined in \eqref{eq:full_info_obj} as $F\bullet X = F_{H}\bullet var(\gamma)$.
-Covariance matrices are in general positive semi-definite; therefore, $var(\gamma) \succeq 0.$ If $F_{H} \succ 0$, then $F\bullet X = F_{H}\bullet var(\gamma) \geq 0.$ We need $F_{H}=H^{-1}\succ 0$.
-If $H$ is positive definite, then $H^{-1}$ is positive definite. ( Theorem 7.6.1, \cite{Horn2013}).
-Thus, $ H^{-1} \succ 0 $ is equivalent to $H\succ 0$ which is given. \end{proof}

-Note that the assumption of a positive definite payoff matrix $H$ automatically holds when the payoff is symmetric given the sufficient condition for the existence and uniqueness of a BNE in Proposition \ref{Radner}.
-The result implies that no information disclosure cannot be an optimal information structure for social welfare maximization.

-Next, we show that full information disclosure is the optimal solution to the social welfare maximization problem for some important special cases.
+Our first result shows that full information disclosure will be preferred to no information disclosure in social welfare maximization. \begin{proposition} Assume $H$ is symmetric.
+Then, full information disclosure never performs worse than no information disclosure for maximizing social welfare objective. \end{proposition} \begin{proof} No information disclosure has the objective value $F\bullet X = 0$ regardless of $F$ as per Definition \ref{def_no_info}.
+Objective value of full information disclosure is $F^W\bullet X = F_{H}^W\bullet \var(\gamma)$ as per Definition \ref{def_full_info}.
+Given \eqref{eq_social_coeffs}, $F_{H}^{W} = H^{-1}$.
+We have $F_{H}^{W} = H^{-1}\succ 0$ because eigenvalues of $H^{-1}$ is equal to reciprocals of eigenvalues of $H$ which are positive because $H$ is positive definite by the assumption that $H+H^{T} \succ 0$ and $H$ is symmetric.
+The result follows from the fact that $F_{H}^{W} \bullet \var(\gamma)\geq 0$ given $\var(\gamma) \succeq 0$. \end{proof} The result implies that no information disclosure cannot be an optimal information structure for social welfare maximization given symmetric payoff coefficients, since it cannot do better than full information disclosure.
+Next, we show that full information disclosure maximizes social welfare for some important special cases.